 FLP protection involves the sale of property or the purchase of a perpetual conservation easement for the development rights on a forest tract.
 If the property is sold, it will be owned by a government agency and managed in perpetuity for conservation.
-If the easement is purchased or donated, it serves as a protection strategy that locks in the future use of the forest in perpetuity by means of a deed restriction.
-Landowners should seriously consider the legal, tax, and estate ramification of a conservation easement prior to applying for Forest Legacy protection.
+If the easement is purchased or donated, it serves as a protection strategy that locks in the future use of the forest forever by means of a deed restriction.
+Landowners should seriously consider the legal, tax, and estate ramification of a conservation easement prior to applying.